 e-bot7’s agent + AI approach aims to make customer service easier for its clients and the customers

-“We put in the companies’ specific data or the processes that needs to be solved and then set a certain confidence level like 97%, and if there’s an incoming enquiry and the system is more confident than 97% — the answer is fully automated.
+“We put in the companies’ specific data or the processes that need to be solved and then set a certain confidence level like 97%, and if there is an incoming enquiry and the system is more confident than 97% — the answer is fully automated.
 And if it falls below the confidence level, the customer service agent — a human — takes over [and says] ‘this is correct, send it’ or they can adjust it.”

 Fabian Beringer on the languages of e-bot7’s system

 As e-bot7 continues to expand, it is important that the technology can be used all over the world, meaning new languages have to be configured into the system.
 “We now have trained our AI solution with most of the European languages and a few outside of Europe”, said Beringer.